 Registering with a doctor and knowing where to go if you feel unwell should be one of the first things you organise when you come to University, so find out how to register with a GP and other useful information on healthcare.

-If you need to find a doctor in the local area then you can contact the Barclay Medical Centre.
+If you need to find a doctor in the local area then one option is to contact the Barclay Medical Practice which has an office on campus.
 You can also search for your local doctor or dentist at NHS 24.
 If you’re not sure what health services are available in your local area, you can also check information on the NHS Inform website.

 If you are worried about your health you might want to chat to your GP, or the University’s Counselling & Psychological Service.